 Here’s everything you need to know in less than two minutes.

 What is Pronation?

-Simply put: It's not how much you pronate that matters, it’s whether your body can handle the amount you pronate.
+But, it’s really not how much you pronate that matters, it’s how much pronation your body can handle.

 Runners who have pronation problems experience an imbalance of stress every time their foot hits the ground.
 As a result, they can suffer from shin splints, bunions, heel pain, knee and hip pain, plantar fasciitis and even chronic back pain.

 The simplest solution for over-pronation is to wear the right running

 shoes.
 Even if you don’t run a lot, you might still need shoes that address the issue.
 With the help of our Shoe Advisor or your local run specialty store, you can find the best running shoes for your stride.

 The best running shoes for over-pronation

 Runners who overpronate should look into shoes that have more structure like our Stability Running Shoes.
 They offer increased medial support for your arches and firmer construction to steer your foot to a more evenly distributed stride.
 Those who do not over-pronate should try a more flexible and/or cushioned shoe like our Neutral Running Shoes.
 When it comes right down to it, though, you have to find what works for you.